isomerpages/pa-cdcvouchers-v2/_residents/Residents' Guide/How to Claim & Use CDC Vouchers.md

 Vouchers are valid till 31 December 2022.

-If you do not have a smartphone or Singpass, and for further enquiries and assistance, call the PA Contact Centre at <a href="tel:6225 5322">6225 5322</a> or write to us using this <a href ="https://www.pa.gov.sg/feedback" style="color:#22499B" target="_blank"> feedback form</a>.
+If you do not have a smartphone or Singpass, please visit your nearest Community Centre/Club (CC) for assistance.
+For further enquiries, please call the PA Contact Centre at <a href="tel:6225 5322">6225 5322</a> or write to us using this <a href ="https://www.pa.gov.sg/feedback" style="color:#22499B" target="_blank"> feedback form</a>.

 Hotline operating hours: